 - Clearances, pallet overhang, protection, load capacity labels

-Because there may be several rows to assess, we recommend you follow a pattern to avoid forgetting any elements during the inspection.
+Because there may be several aisles to assess, we recommend you follow a pattern to avoid forgetting any elements during the inspection.
 For example, you can start at ground level and observe the baseplates and anchors.
-Then, look upwards following the columns and paying attention to the braces, going across and verifying the beams and attachments and going back down at the next adjacent upright.
+Then, look upwards, following the columns and paying attention to the braces, going across and verifying the beams and attachments, and going back down at the next adjacent upright.
 You then repeat these steps from one bay to another.
 There is no perfect order in which to conduct your inspection.
-Find a process that works for you, then repeat these steps from one bay to another.
+Find a process that works for you, then meticulously repeat these steps from one bay to another.

-If you have a lot of pallet racks to inspect, or your warehouse is very big, you might want to separate the warehouse into sections that you can check at different instances.
-Find a plan of the systems, you should have Load Application and Rack Configuration drawings on hand, and use it to divide your racking systems into more manageable inspections.
-It’s hard to keep full concentration on a task like inspecting over a long period so be smart and divide your inspections.
+If you have a large warehouse with many racks to inspect, you might want to separate the warehouse into sections you can assess sequentially.
+Find a copy of your warehouse's floorplan; you should have Load Application and Rack Configuration (LARC) drawings on hand and use them to divide your racking systems into more manageable inspections.
+It’s hard to concentrate fully on a task like inspecting over a long period of time, so be smart and separate your inspections into multiple sessions.

-One way of going about it is to prepare a schedule that allows you to concentrate on one or a few particular items during a specific inspection.
+One way to do it is to prepare a schedule that allows you to concentrate on one or a few particular items during a specific inspection.

-You may want to use different employees to inspect different components and have a rotation in the inspection schedule to develop an awareness of pallet rack safety among your team.
+You may want to use different employees to inspect different components or sections and have a rotation in the inspection schedule to develop an awareness of pallet rack safety among your team.
 Most people working in material handling will tell you that safety is important, but few can accurately and consistently identify rack safety hazards.
-This is a good opportunity to teach them.
+This is a good opportunity to train them on the subject.

-Tip #3 Use the right tools for the job
+Tip #3: Use the right inspection tools for the job

-Equip yourself with adequate tools and equipment in order to have the most efficient inspection.
-These are a few pieces of equipment you may want to consider using:
+Equip yourself with adequate tools and equipment to ensure the most efficient and accurate inspections.
+There are a few pieces of equipment you may want to consider using:

-- Flashlight: should be portable to help you see in dark areas, for instance, inside the rack, to inspect the back upright;
+- Flashlight: it should be portable to help you see in dark areas, for instance, the back upright leg;

-- Plum bob or laser level: to verify the verticality of uprights, it’s essential;
+- Plum bob or laser level: use it to verify the verticality of uprights; it’s essential;

-- Pen and paper or tablet: to report damage locations and the types of issues found;
+- Pen and paper, or tablet: report damage locations and the types of issues found;

-- Safety vest with pockets: make sure you are made visible to forklift drivers;
+- Safety vest with pockets: make sure you are visible to everyone, especially forklift drivers;

 - Camera: to take pictures of found issues and where they are located.

-It’s a good idea to prepare your inspection and make sure the aisles are clear and not encumbered to facilitate the spotting of issues.
-Since you will be holding tools and doing quite a bit of walking, stretching before, during, and after the inspection is a good practice to avoid any soreness or stiffness resulting from the inspection.
+Since you will be using various tools and doing quite a bit of walking, stretching before, during, and after the inspection is a good practice to avoid any soreness or stiffness.

 The inspection is just the beginning.
-To fully optimize the use of the data collected during your inspection, make sure to have a system in place to sort the valuable information and report on its status.
+To fully optimize the use of the data collected during your inspection, make sure you have a system to sort the valuable inspection data and report on its status and priority level.
 You can then analyze it and put an action plan in place.

-An ideal solution for this is a spreadsheet or an integrated platform that allows you to flag, analyze, track, and report the found issues during inspection:
+An ideal solution for this is a checklist (in a spreadsheet like Microsoft Excel or Google Sheets) or dedicated software (like the Damotech Platform) that allows you to flag, analyze, track, and report the found issues during inspection:

-- Track the status or progress on the repairs
+- Track the status or progress of the repairs or replacements.

-Finally, safety authorities often recommend an independent (third-party) rack inspection for a complete in-depth inspection of your pallet rack systems on an annual basis.
-Their expertise will allow you to get updates on current regulations, help you recognize patterns in the damage found, whether it be from forklift impact or other handling equipment.
-It will also give you a benchmark from which to compare your internal inspections to allow for adjustments in the process if required.
-Then, if needed, they can assist you in deciding on how to approach the issues, if components should be repaired or replaced.
-If, like many of us, you are short on time or staff, investing in rack inspection services can prove to be a smart decision.
+Finally, safety authorities often recommend an independent (third-party) rack inspection for an annual in-depth inspection of your pallet rack systems.
+Their expertise will allow you to get updates on current regulations and help you recognize patterns in the damage found, whether from forklift impact or other handling equipment.
+A third-party partner can also give you a benchmark from which to compare your internal inspections to allow for adjustments in the process if required.
+Then, they can also assist you in deciding on how to best address issues, and whether components should be repaired or replaced.
+If, like many of us, you are short on time or staff, investing in a third-party rack inspection is a smart decision.

-These rack inspection tips are a great start, but ultimately, including regular rack inspections into your safety program demonstrates that you are doing all you can to provide a safe work environment for your employees.
+These rack inspection tips are a great start, but ultimately, including regular rack inspections in your safety program demonstrates that you are doing all you can to provide a safe work environment for your warehouse employees.